akshayuppal3/nlp_project/README.md

 3) Navigate to ROOT/executable/resources/stanford-corenlp-full-2018-02-27 (The zip file you just extracted)
 3) Run the StanfordCoreNLP parser or port 8080 using the following command:

-   java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 8080 -timeout 15000
+   java -mx4g -cp "*" --add-modules java.se.ee edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 8080 -timeout 15000

 4) Open a new terminal window/tab
 5) Navigate to ROOT/executable folder